To Let Your Words Shine, Learn the Basics of Copy Design

 Tracking

-The spacing between letters, when applied evenly across the board, is referred to as tracking.
-Tracking determines how compact or airy the text feels, and one of the most important factors to take into consideration when it comes to tracking is the typeface chosen.
-Script fonts, for instance, need to be wide enough for legibility but close enough together for the letters to connect, while type in all caps tends to look best with a little extra spacing, particularly if you’re using a heavier weight.
+Tracking is the spacing between letters applied evenly across the text.
+It determines how compact or airy the text feels.
+The typeface matters here—script fonts need to be wide enough for legibility but close enough for connection, while all-caps text tends to look best with a little extra spacing, especially in heavier weights.

 Kerning